renatojsilvas/RJSilvas.Money/README.md

 - Creating a money directly as Money.Reais(5), Money.Dollars(1) or Money.Bitcoins(10);
 - Formatting a money value to a string by .ToString().
 The default culture is pt-BR for BRL, en-US for USD and BTC;
 - Rounding to the smallest quantity of the currency;
 - Doing arithmetic by + and - operations.
-Besides, it is possible to multiply a money quantity to a scalar.
+Besides, it is possible to multiply a money quantity to a scalar;
+- Doing equallity comparison between Money objects;
+- Allocate method.
+Splits a given amount in parts without losing the smallest quantity.
+- Percent class which represents the idea of percentage.
+It is possible to perform operations between Money and Percent.

 ## Usage